 If you’re an expert in a specific “arena” of finance, you might find you need some help when you come across clients who have different needs or requests.
 For example, if you’re good at working with young, middle-class families and you come across a high-net-worth family, you might want to bring in the big guns.
 This is not to say that you would be incapable of helping that family.
 However, they may have different needs and interests that someone who regularly works with high-net-worth families may understand better.
 Bringing that advisor in on the case can make a vast difference: contributing to your client’s trust in you, as well as your own knowledge.
 While you may be hesitant to split a case, remember that just because you bring a client in doesn’t guarantee a sale.
 Joint work explodes those odds when you bring in someone who specializes in that type of client.

 You might also be a more conceptual advisor than a “numbers” advisor, in which case your “who” may be someone who can train you, like Todd Langford.
-Not only has he created a suite of calculators called Truth Concepts.
+Not only has he created a suite of calculators (which includes the powerful whole life calculator) called Truth Concepts.
 He also offers special training sessions a few times a year.
 Attending these can boost your knowledge and know-how.
 So in this case, your “who” may be a person you go to when you want to level up your skills.

 The Power of Staying Connected